 Percentage limitations on the federal income tax charitable deduction: The federal income tax charitable deduction is subject to various percentage limitations.

 The overall ceiling on the deduction is 60% of adjusted gross income (AGI).
-Gifts to “public” charities of cash and short-term capital gain property are deductible up to this 60% limit.
+Gifts to “public” charities of cash are deductible up to this 60% limit.
 See.

 Gifts to public charities of certain types of appreciated property held long-term are generally deductible up to 30% of AGI.
 See.

-If the charitable contribution for a gift of an appreciated life insurance policy is reduced to the donor’s adjusted basis in the policy because of inside build-up, the donor’s income tax charitable deduction for the gift is deductible up to 60% of AGI, as if it were a cash gift.
-See.
+If the charitable contribution for a gift of an appreciated life insurance policy is reduced to the donor’s adjusted basis in the policy because of inside build-up, the donor’s income tax charitable deduction for the gift is deductible under a higher AGI limitation.